Norfolk schools plan 'needs finance from house builders'

 The Home Builders Federation (HBF) said developers had a limited amount of money available for infrastructure so the council must prioritise its needs.

-Primary schools are also needed in Rackheath, Sprowston, Thetford and Attleborough, a council study revealed.'Growing populations'
+Primary schools are also needed in Rackheath, Sprowston, Thetford and Attleborough, a council study revealed.

 The county council is also planning extensions to existing schools after a shortfall of 6,300 places was predicted.